Redacted (film): Production

-As De Palma explained, "I was approached by HDNet to make one of their 5 million dollar movies, on anything I wanted.
+As Brian De Palma explained, "I was approached by HDNet to make one of their 5 million dollar movies, on anything I wanted.
 The only requirement was that it be shot in high definition, and I thought that was great, if I could figure out something that would work best in that medium.
 When I read about this incident that was so similar to the events in Casualties of War (1989) I did some research on the internet and I came up with all these unique forms where people were expressing themselves in relationship to this incident, and the war in general.
 That became the shape of the movie."

 Principal photography commenced in Jordan in April 2007 and ended in May 2007.
 A sneak preview of the film was also made available by HDNet to selected LodgeNet hotel entertainment systems.